La Nitteti: Connection with Mozart

 During the summer of 1770, the young Mozart was staying with his father in Bologna and working on his first opera for Italy, Mitridate, re di Ponto, which was supposed to be performed in Milan later that year.
 Mysliveček was also staying in Bologna that summer and was a frequent visitor to the Mozart household according to letters of Mozart's father.
 There is no question that Wolfgang studied Mysliveček's score for La Nitteti closely and picked up compositional expertise and musical motives as a result.
-The use of Mysliveček's musical motives is seen most clearly seen from a comparison of the overture and opening arias of each work.
+The use of Mysliveček's musical motives is seen most clearly by comparing Mysliveček's aria "Se la cagione saprete" with Mozart's aria "Lungi da te".
+A detailed comparison of the overture and opening arias of Mysliveček's La Nitteti and Mozart's Mitridate has been provided by Daniel E. Freeman.